hirosystems/stacks-subnets/docs/getting-started.md

 hosted testnet subnet.

 - Run a local subnet
-- Use the testnet subnet
+- Use Hiro's subnet on testnet

 > **_NOTE:_**
 >